 The Forge Hammer Inn – Abertillery.

 The Forge Hammer Inn was situated on Hill Street, Abertillery.
 The inn was owned by Mr William Webb, of Aberbeeg Brewery.
-The early censuses shows it was between Middleton’s Row and Lewis James Houses, close to the Western Valley Terrace and Castle Street although since then the street names have been altered.
-The 1891 census stated the then landlord lived at No.17 Hill Street, Abertillery.
+The early censuses show it was between Middleton’s Row and Lewis James Houses, close to the Western Valley Terrace and Castle Street although since then the street names have been altered.
+The 1891 census stated the then landlord lived at 17 Hill Street, Abertillery.

 Mr William Edwards.

-The earliest report I have on the Forge Hammer Inn is Mr William Edwards.
+The earliest landlord reported at the Forge Hammer Inn is Mr William Edwards.
 Mr Edwards was licensee at the Forge Hammer, Abertillery in the late 1860’s.